FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT: Discussion

 {For case 2, we used the chance association probability methodology from~\cite{2017ApJ...849..162E} and \cite{2021ApJ...911...95A}.
 For this case, we used the 99$\%$ confidence upper limit of an unseen host redshift of 0.35.
 Using this, we obtained $P_{cc}\simeq$0.009.
 So for both cases, the value of $P_{cc}$ is very low.
 Therefore, we conclude that \mtpfrb~is associated with \irgal.}

-{The angular offset between \mtpfrb\, and the centre of the galaxy of 7\farcs4 at a luminosity distance of 296.8~Mpc corresponds to a projected physical offset of $10.65 $~kpc in the host galaxy reference frame.
+{The angular offset between \mtpfrb\ and the centre of the galaxy of 7\farcs4 at a luminosity distance of 296.8~Mpc corresponds to a projected physical offset of $10.65 $~kpc in the host galaxy reference frame.
+This places the FRB in the spiral arms or halo of the galaxy.
 This is at the high end of the offset distribution of well-localised FRBs and clearly above the median of 3.3~kpc \citep{2020ApJ...903..152H} but is consistent with two of the bursts, FRB~20190611B ($z$ = 0.3778) and FRB~20191001A ($z$ = 0.2340).}